What to do the minute you take the stage? C-SPARK

 Big Audience Interaction

 As we emerge from a long period of working from home and online meetings, more and more organizations are bringing people back together.
 Some big firms are having difficulty forcing people back into the office, but one thing everyone seems to agree on is that Zoom is no substitute for face-to-face conferences or conventions.
 Presenters are now having to face a problem they haven’t faced for some time: how to make presentations interactive in front of big audiences, without the benefit of online features like polls, chat or breakout rooms.
+And this is all the more important since if anything, our attention spans (read: our tolerance for boredom and mediocrity) dropped since 2020.

 Continue Reading